RedLeopard/RedLeopard/README.md

 # 👋 Hi there, I’m Edward Thornton

-### ☁️ AWS Solutions Architect | Cloud Engineer
+### ☁️ AWS/GCP Solutions Architect | Cloud Engineer

-I am a a tech founder and AWS Solutions Architect recognized by FOX News and DELUX Magazine for creating technology that uplifts communities and drives innovation.
+I am a Multi-Cloud Solutions Architect recognized by FOX News and DELUX Magazine for creating technology that uplifts communities and drives innovation.
 My mission is to build cloud systems that empower people — from startups to public-sector transformation.

-I’m a Cloud/DevOps Engineer with hands-on experience deploying and managing infrastructure using HashiCorp Terraform and GitHub Actions.
-Proficient in AWS services including CloudWatch, S3, Route 53, VPC, EC2, IAM (Users & Roles), Lambda, and serverless architectures.
+I’m a Cloud/DevOps Engineer with hands-on experience deploying and managing infrastructure using HashiCorp Terraform, GitHub Actions, and cloud-native automation tools.
+Proficient in both AWS and Google Cloud Platform (GCP), including services such as CloudWatch, S3, Route 53, VPC, EC2, IAM, Lambda, BigQuery, Cloud Storage, Cloud Run, and serverless architectures.

-Skilled with Docker and Linux, and experienced in implementing LDAP, a widely used open-source directory protocol.
-I also apply Agile methodologies with tools such as Jira for project tracking and Confluence for documentation — ensuring clear communication, accountability, and smooth collaboration.
+Skilled with Kubernetes, Docker, Linux, and LDAP, with experience designing secure, scalable, and highly available cloud environments.
+I also apply Agile methodologies with tools such as Jira and Confluence for project tracking, documentation, and cross-functional collaboration.

+My experience spans cloud architecture, Infrastructure as Code (IaC), DevOps automation, cloud security, networking, and data platforms.
+I work with technologies including Terraform, Kubernetes, Python, SQL, Databricks, and BigQuery to build modern cloud solutions that are reliable, scalable, and cost-effective.

-To visualize and communicate infrastructure designs, I use Draw.io to create AWS architecture diagrams, improving transparency and efficiency for all stakeholders.
+To visualize and communicate infrastructure designs, I use Draw.io to create cloud architecture diagrams, improving transparency and efficiency for stakeholders and engineering teams alike.

-✨ I believe that clarity, automation, and innovation are the pillars of great cloud engineering — and I make sure to apply them every day.
+✨ I believe that clarity, automation, innovation, and continuous learning are the pillars of great cloud engineering — and I strive to apply them every day.

 <img width="1000" height="600" alt="Image" src="https://github.com/user-attachments/assets/3de960dc-54ea-4d0c-8ebf-a80085f5a3c6" />